Donzaffi/domusa-mqtt-bridge/README.md

 [![GitHub Issues](https://img.shields.io/github/issues/Donzaffi/domusa-mqtt-bridge)](https://github.com/Donzaffi/domusa-mqtt-bridge/issues)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This Home Assistant Add-on provides a bridge between your **Domusa heating system** and an **MQTT broker**.
-It allows you to monitor and control your heating system locally within Home Assistant without relying on third-party cloud services.
+This Home Assistant Add-on acts as a bridge between your **Domusa heating system** and your local **MQTT broker**.
+It retrieves data from the Domusa cloud API and makes it available within Home Assistant for visualization and automation.

-## Features
+## How it works

-*   **Real-time Monitoring:** Get live data from your Domusa unit directly into Home Assistant.
+This add-on bridges the gap between the manufacturer's cloud service and your local smart home:

-*   **Full Local Control:** Manage your heating settings via MQTT.
+* **Cloud API Integration:** The add-on communicates with the official Domusa cloud API (hosted on Azure) to fetch system status and send commands.
-*   **Privacy Focused:** Runs locally on your Home Assistant instance; no external cloud dependency.
+* **Local MQTT:** Once the data is retrieved, it is published to your local MQTT broker.
+This allows you to integrate your heating data seamlessly into Home Assistant dashboards and automations.
-*   **Easy Integration:** Designed as a Home Assistant Add-on for seamless deployment.
+* **Requirements:** A stable internet connection is required for the bridge to communicate with the Domusa cloud services.

-## Prerequisites
+## Disclaimer

-*   A running Home Assistant instance.
+This project is an independent, community-driven integration and is **not officially affiliated with or endorsed by Domusa**.

-*   An MQTT Broker (e.g., Mosquitto) installed and configured in Home Assistant.
+* **Cloud Dependency:** This is not a local-only (LAN) integration.
+It relies on the manufacturer's cloud API.
-*   Your Domusa device accessible on your local network.
+* **Use at your own risk:** As this project relies on an undocumented or official cloud API, changes to the manufacturer's infrastructure or firmware updates may affect the functionality of this add-on.

 ## Installation